WiseToad/tanks/README.md

 See tanks.conf

 #### USAGE
-- cd src
+- cd src/
-- run server.py once on some machine reachable for all clients via network
+- run `server.py` once on some machine reachable for all clients via network
-- run tanks.py for each client that desires to play
+- run `tanks.py` for each client that desires to play

 #### TODO
 - tanks of different colors for different players